 Beta-blockers may exacerbate the rebound hypertension which can follow the withdrawal of clonidine.
 If the two drugs are co-administered, the beta-blocker should be withdrawn several days before discontinuing clonidine.
-If replacing clonidine by beta-blocker therapy, the introduction of beta-blocker drugs should be delayed for several days after clonidine administration has stopped.
-(See also prescribing information for clonidine).
+If replacing clonidine by beta-blocker therapy, the introduction of beta-blockers should be delayed for several days after clonidine administration has stopped.
+(See also prescribing information for clonidine.)

-Class I anti-arrhythmic drugs (e.g. disopyramide) and Amiodarone may have a potentiating effect on atrial-conduction time and induce negative inotropic effect.
+Class I anti-arrhythmic drugs (e.g. disopyramide) and amiodarone may have a potentiating effect on atrial-conduction time and induce negative inotropic effect.

-Concomitant use of sympathomimetic agents, e.g. adrenaline (epinephrine), may counteract the effect of beta-blockers.
+Concomitant use of sympathomimetic agents, e.g. adrenaline (epinephrine), may counteract the effect of beta blockers.

 Concomitant use with insulin and oral antidiabetic drugs may lead to the intensification of the blood sugar lowering effects of these drugs.
-Symptoms of hypoglycaemia, particularly tachycardia, may be masked (see Section 4.4).
+Symptoms of hypoglycaemia, particularly tachycardia, may be masked (see section 4.4).

-Concomitant use of prostaglandin synthetase inhibiting drugs (e.g. ibuprofen and indomethacin), may decrease the hypotensive effects of beta-blockers.
+Concomitant use of prostaglandin synthetase-inhibiting drugs, e.g. ibuprofen and indometacin, may decrease the hypotensive effects of beta-blockers.

 Caution must be exercised when using anaesthetic agents with Atenolol.
 The anaesthetist should be informed and the choice of anaesthetic should be an agent with as little negative inotropic activity as possible.
 Use of beta-blockers with anaesthetic drugs may result in attenuation of the reflex tachycardia and increase the risk of hypotension.
-Anaesthetic agents causing myocardial depression such as cyclopropane and trichlorethylene, lidocaine, procainamide and beta-adrenoceptor stimulants such as noradrenaline (norepinephrine) are best avoided.
+Anaesthetic agents causing myocardial depression are best avoided.